dortania/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.md

 | :--- | :--- | :--- |
 | device-id | Data | `16590000` |

-* For all HD 6xx (UHD 6xx users are not concerned), there are some small issues with output where plugging anything would cause a lock up (kernel panic); here are some patches to mitigate that (credit Rehabman):
+* HD 6xx users (UHD 6xx users are not concerned) may have some issues with output where plugging in a display out would cause a lock up (kernel panic); here are some patches to mitigate that (credit RehabMan).
+If you're having these lock ups, try the following sets of patches (try both, but only one set at a time):
   * con1 as 105, con2 as 204, both HDMI

     | Key | Type | Value |